Now that you know how Banners are served and how to create banner bins, you are now ready to start adding banners!

 - Various utility pages (like your 404 page)

-Just check the targets you want to target when creating a banner and that banner will only show up on the selected areas of your website (note the Banner Bin you added the banner to must live in those areas as well).
+Just select the desired targets when creating a banner, and that banner will exclusively appear on the selected areas of your website.
+Keep in mind that the Banner Bin to which you’ve added the banner must be located in those areas as well.

 Run of Site Banners

-It is important to know that if there are also targeted banners in the same banner bin, they will get a higher weight and may display more often then Run of Site banners.
+It’s important to note that if there are also targeted banners within the same banner bin, they will take precedence and may be displayed more frequently than Run of Site banners.

 Expiring a Banner

-If you have a campaign that only runs up until a specific time period, you can also control when your Banner is removed from your website by using the Post Expirator.
-(If you want your ad to run until you remove it yourself, you can ignore these fields).
+For campaigns that have a specific runtime, you can also control when your banner is removed from your website using the Post Expirator.
+(If you want your ad to run until you manually remove it, you can disregard these fields.)

-Enter the Year, Month, Date and Time you want the banner to be expired.
-Alternatively, you can also enter how many days in the future you want the banner to expire.
+Specify the Year, Month, Date, and Time for the banner’s expiration.
+Alternatively, you can indicate how many days into the future you want the banner to expire.

-You can also chose how you want the system to expire your banner.
-By default, it will set the banner to Draft status, but you can also choose a number of different options as shown below.
+You also have the option to choose how you’d like the system to handle the banner’s expiration.
+By default, it will set the banner to Draft status, but you can select from several other options.

 Adding your Banner to Banner Bins

-The final step in publishing your banner is to add it to Banner Bins.
-As you learned in the previous tutorials, Banner Bins dictate where on your website the banner will be served.
-You can add your Banner to more than one Banner Bin.
+The final step in publishing your banner is to assign it to one or more Banner Bins.
+As you’ve learned from previous tutorials, Banner Bins dictate where on your website the banner will be displayed.

 Publishing your Banner